AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 ## Issues

 If you having issues with this script, please let me know in the issues tab on this page.
-I only have basic level programming skills, so I can't promise an instinct fix, but I might be able to address some concerns, or at the very least point you in the right direction.
+I only have basic level programming skills, so I can't promise an instant fix, but I might be able to address some concerns, or at the very least point you in the right direction.

 ## Acknowledgment
 Inspired by  [Dave Smith Zotpick applescript](https://github.com/davepwsmith/zotpick-applescript) using a modified version of the work by [Glfruit](https://gist.github.com/glfruit)